tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 Delete `$CATALINA_HOME/conf/logging.properties`.
 This will turn off `java.util.logging` completely.

+If you use your own `setenv.sh` in `$CATALINA_BASE/bin`, the default one `$CATALINA_HOME/bin/setenv.sh` will not be used, so you have to define `juli-logback.configurationFile` Java property in your local `setenv.sh` manually.
+You can define it to use default configuration file like in `bin/setenv.sh` or to use any other located on your filesystem, just make sure that Tomcat process will have enough privileges to read it.

 `conf/logback.xml` tries to reflect original Tomcat logging configuration.
 Feel free to change it.

 When using your own preconfigured `server.xml`, the following will need applied.